The True Meaning and History of Astrology

-It’s defined as the study of the how the movement of the celestial bodies contained with the galaxy affect people and events on Earth.
-It hypothesizes that the alignment of stars and planets at the time of one’s birth can influence their personality traits, thoughts, actions, interests, and overall life path.
+Astrology, no matter its form, is defined as the study of the how the movement of the celestial bodies contained within our galaxy affect the people and events on Earth.
+It hypothesizes that the alignment of stars and planets at the time of one’s birth can influence their personality, thoughts, actions, interests, and overall life path.
 It’s also used for a variety of purposes, from making personal decisions, both large and small, to understanding world events.

-The Zodiac system, a key component of astrology, divides the celestial sphere into twelve equal parts, each named after the constellation that appears in it.
-A constellation is a series of stars that were joined up long ago by the first astrologers in order to decipher what the signs would look like.
-For example, Leo is named after the constellation that looks like a beautiful, star lit lion.
-You can see plenty of the stunning constellations in the night sky with various cell phone apps that map the Milky Way.
+A constellation is a series of stars that were joined up long ago by the first astrologers in order to decipher what the signs would resemble in both physical appearance and nature.
+You can see many of the constellations in the night sky with various cell phone apps that map the Milky Way.

-These days, virtually everyone in the West knows what their ‘star sign’ is and plenty can relate to the traits associated with it.
-For many individuals, consulting their horoscope has evolved into an indispensable daily ritual that just cannot be neglected.
-Some people even plan their lives according to what their horoscope says, although I don’t recommend that at all for numerous reasons including that you alone are the maker of your own destiny.
+These days, I think it’s fair to say that nearly everyone knows what their star sign is and plenty can relate to the traits associated with it.
+And for many people, consulting their horoscope has evolved into an indispensable daily ritual that just cannot be neglected.
+Some people even plan their lives according to what their horoscope says, although I don’t really recommend that as it can diminish free will choice.

-The rise in popularity of astrology can be largely attributed to the horoscopes that sporadically began appearing in women’s magazines as well as newspapers in the late 1800s and then regularly from the early 1900s until today.
-Since then, an ever-growing number of people have developed an interest in the subject, further contributing to its prominence today.
+Horoscopes did do a marvellous thing for astrology fairly recently, though.
+The rise in their popularity can be largely attributed to the horoscopes that sporadically began appearing in women’s magazines, as well as newspapers, in the late 1800s and then regularly from the early 1900s until today.
+Since then, an ever-growing number of people have developed an interest in the subject, further contributing to astrology’s prominence today.

 The Twelve Zodiac Signs

-Each sign is associated with certain personality traits.
-For example, Aries is said to be fiery, intuitive, impulsive, straight-forward and confident.
+Each zodiac sign is associated with certain personality traits.
+For example, Aries is said to be fiery, impulsive, straight-forward, and confident.
+Leo is said to be warm-hearted, generous, bubbly and confident.

 Please note that the date range is approximate as the dates change a little now and again.